 Quiet Period (QP) scheduling and Spectrum Sensing

 For detecting the presence of incumbents, as well as dissimilar systems such as 802.11af and 802.15.4m in the operating channel, the P802.22 Revision schedules network-wide quiet periods for sensing.
 During these quiet periods, all network traffic is suspended and base stations and CPEs perform in-band sensing.
-This process is coordinated by the BS, which is responsible for scheduling the quiet periods.
+This process is coordinated by the Base Station (BS), which is responsible for scheduling the quiet periods.

 On-Demand Frame Contention (ODFC)

-On-demand frame contention as contention based coexistence is used when a single TVWS channel must be shared between systems.
+On-demand frame contention is used as a coexistence mechanism when a single TVWS channel must be shared between systems.
 ODFC allows up to Sixteen P802.22 systems to share a single channel, using Time Division contention of the frames in a super-frame between various P802.22 systems.
 Our simulation results indicate that the ODFC contention algorithm provides a fair allocation of frames to various users [8].
 While currently, the ODFC has been proposed for intra-system co-existence between the 802.22 systems, it is possible in future to extend it to inter-system co-existence where some of the Frames may be freed up for IEEE 802.11af / IEEE 802.15.4m systems.

 Figure 3.
 On Demand Frame Contention (ODFC) Mechanism as incorporated in P802.22b.